jinyu121/ImageServer/README.md

 # Image Server

-Image Server sets up a simple image server, to let you view folders and images.
+Image Server sets up a simple image server, to let you view images.

 ## How to use